verbb/social-feeds/docs/developers/events.md

 # Events
-Social Feed provides a collection of events for extending its functionality.
-Modules and plugins can register event listeners, typically in their `init()` methods, to modify Social Feed’s behavior.
+Social Feeds provides a collection of events for extending its functionality.
+Modules and plugins can register event listeners, typically in their `init()` methods, to modify Social Feeds’s behavior.

 ## Feed Events